Derivation of the Variational Bayes Equations: Important Distinction Clarification

 In support of this, we note that Blei et al. \cite{Blei-et-al_2016_Variational-Bayes} stated that ``the approach is to posit a family of approximate densities \textbf{\textit{Q}}, which are defined over the set of latent variables $z = z_{1:m}$ and observations $x = x_{1:n}$ ...
 Then, we try to find that member \textit{q*(z)} of the set \textbf{\textit{Q}} that is the Kullback-Leibler divergence (KL) of \textit{q*(z)} with respect to the exact posterior $p(z|x)$, which represents the probability distribution of the latent variables with regard to the observables, given as

 Note that in this explanation by Blei et al., the observable variable was denoted as $x$ instead of $y$, but the independent (and hidden) variable was denoted $z$.
 Thus, in Beal, the observables are $y$ and the latent are $x$, and in Blei et al., the observables are $x$ and the latent are $z$.

-In short, common to these different expostulations on the variational Bayesian approach, the model for the observable units is denoted by $q$, where exact values for $q$ are a function of certain parameters ($\theta$, in the case of Beal, and $m$ or sometimes $\mu$, in the case of Friston).
+(For a useful cross-correlation of notation across all three authors, see Table~\ref{tbl:Beal-Friston-Blei-notation}.)

 The important thing to note, and the thing that differentiates Friston's formulation from Beal's, is that with Beal, both $p$ and $q$ are applied to the same underlying hidden or independent variable(s) $x$.
 Essentially, $p$ represents the exact observed data, and $q$ is the model (subject to parameter fitting with $\theta$).
 In contrast, with Friston, we are dealing with entirely different sets of units; the external units (denoted by $\tilde{\psi}$) and the internal, representational units (denoted by $\tilde{r}$).
 We can express a probability distribution over each, but they are not necessarily the respective observed data points and modeling functions taken over the same underlying base set of values.